The Ultimate Guide to Edible Wild and Garden Flowers UK

 Wild Rose: See Rose

-Yarrow flowers: It is easily recognised when in bloom by its large, flat-topped clusters of small white or sometimes pink flowers.
+Yarrow flowers: Common Yarrow is easily recognised when in bloom by its large, flat-topped clusters of small white or sometimes pink flowers.
 Used for making wine.

-When picking Wild Flowers please remember that if a plant is rare or even rarer in a particular area please leave it where it is to populate that area for years to come.
+Final note on picking edible wild flowers: When picking wild llowers please remember that if a plant is rare or even rarer in a particular area please leave it where it is to populate that area for years to come.